 Having diabetes is a full-time job.
 You have to monitor your diet, activity, stress levels, sleep along with simultaneously calculating and managing carbohydrate to keep tabs on your blood sugar levels.
-In this article, we explain what CGM is and how you can use the data obtained to help you manage and navigate your journey towards diabetes reversal.
+In this article, we explain what is a CGM and how you can use the data obtained to help you manage and navigate your journey towards diabetes reversal.

 It is a process that continually monitors the glucose (sugar) in your blood through an external device that’s attached to your body, to give real-time updates on your blood glucose patterns and trends.
+Also know about diabetologist.

 Blood Glucose Meters (BGM) measure glucose levels in your blood at a single moment in time and require deliberate action to get a reading,